TimMilhomme/wifiHeatMapRobot/README.md

 ## How do you use the code?

 To use our code any Python IDE should be fine.
 Download the repository keep all the in the same folder as the main.
-You can change the parameter at the beginning of tha main.
+You can change the parameter at the beginning of the Main.
+The Main will call 3 function odometry,sweep and save.

-* The code Mapper and mapperNew are to code to lunch once you obtain the data of the main code.
+* The Mapper and mapperNew are two code to lunch once you obtain the data of the main code.
 They will create a map of the surrounding.
-* The odometry function contain everithing to control the wheels of the thymio using an odometric system.
+* The odometry function contain everything to control the wheels of the thymio using an odometric system.
 * The sweep function combine the data of the laser with the servo motor rotation to harvest the position of the surrouding.
 * The save function save the data of the sweep function in a .cvs file.